Five Ways to do a 52 Week Money Challenge + Free Printable

 With banks like CIT Bank, they easily connect with your local bank.
 You can transfer money between accounts with little effort, but it does take a couple of days for the transactions to clear.
 For me, this is a bonus, since I'm less likely to dip into that savings because it's forcing me to stop and think a couple of days before purchasing something.

 Now that you have a plan, get these printed and get started saving!
 Good luck!

 Looking for more great money savings challenges, like the 5 dollar challenge?
-Check out 37 Easy Money Saving Challenges
+Why not try out one of these?

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More